awsdocs/aws-java-developer-guide-v2/doc_source/configuration-metrics.rst

 How to enable metrics collection
 ================================

-You can enable metrics per request or per service client in your code, or globally using a Java System Property or an Environment Variable.
+You can enable metrics in your application for a service client or on individual requests.

 Enable metrics for a specific request
 -------------------------------------